 We’re all guilty of jumping on the nearest open wifi network in an hour of need.
 Or, you might arrive in a coffee shop and assume that the nearest open wifi network belongs to the cafe.
 This could potentially open you up to an attack, particularly if you use the network to send any sensitive information.
 As a general rule, you should avoid connecting to any network if you don’t know who owns it.

-3. Two Step Verification
+3. Two-Step Verification

 If you are concerned about someone stealing your password and accessing your information remotely, two-step verification can help manage this risk.
 You may have been asked to install two-step verification on your email account or social networks.
 This basically allows you to add another device, such as a mobile phone, as another way to prove your identity.
-This means that having your password won’t be sufficient, a hacker would also need your mobile phone.
+This means that having your password won’t be sufficient; a hacker would also need your mobile phone.

 4. Avoid accessing sensitive data

 When you’re in an office, using a secure internal network, there is a low risk of your data being intercepted.
-However, when you are using a mobile device such as a tablet, and accessing the wifi on a train, for example, the risk is much higher.
+However, when you are using a mobile device such as a tablet and accessing the wifi on a train, for example, the risk is much higher.
 Not to mention, you also have to worry about people looking over your shoulder and catching sight of information they shouldn’t have access to.
 One of the simplest ways to avoid a data breach is to avoid accessing sensitive information from a mobile device.

 5. Switch to the cloud

 If your laptop is stolen and it contains all of your important documents and files, there’s little chance of seeing it again.
 However, if you have everything stored in a cloud account, you won’t need to worry about losing your data, just the physical device.
-Insurance companies might insure the device, but they are unlikely to pay out for the loss of work product.
+Insurance companies might insure the device but are unlikely to pay out for the loss of work product.
 Using a cloud account is the best possible way to protect your data from hacks, data breaches, and theft.